Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Abstract

 \section{Abstract}

 Tokenization is the first---and often least scrutinized---step of most NLP pipelines.
 Standard algorithms for learning tokenizers rely on frequency-based objectives, which favor languages dominant in the training data and consequently leave lower-resource languages with tokenizations that are disproportionately longer, morphologically implausible, or even riddled with \texttt{<UNK>} placeholders.
 This phenomenon ultimately amplifies computational and financial inequalities between users from different language backgrounds.
 To remedy this, we introduce Parity‑aware Byte Pair Encoding (BPE), a variant of the widely-used BPE algorithm.
-At every merge step, Parity‑aware BPE maximizes the compression gain of the currently worst‑compressed language, trading a small amount of global compression for cross‑lingual parity.
-We find empirically that Parity-aware BPE leads to more equitable token counts across languages, with negligible impact on global compression rate and no substantial effect on language‑model performance in downstream tasks.
+At every merge step, Parity‑aware BPE applies a fair-max rule that maximizes the compression gain of the currently worst‑compressed language, trading a small amount of global compression for cross‑lingual parity.
+We find empirically that Parity-aware BPE reduces tokenization inequality---operationalized by the Gini coefficient of per-language token costs---by up to 89\% relative to Classical BPE.
+This comes with negligible impact on global compression rate and no evidence of systematic degradation in downstream LM performance.\footnote{Code for reproducing experiments is available \href{https://github.com/swiss-ai/parity-aware-bpe.git}{here}; Parity-aware BPE is also available in HuggingFace.}